 Description

 The subject consists of 7.7 acres/3.1 hectares with approximately 1,607 sqm/17,300 sqft building.

 The subject lands are zoned as existing employment by the area plan.

 Neighbouring occupiers

 - JK Motorcycle Service and Repairs

 - Balloo House Recycling Centre

+- Invest NI land zoned for investment

 Potential Use and Opportunities

-The subject lands would be suitable for industrial use or as an office development.
-In particular, this location would be suitable for an innovation/light industrial unit or business units to support economic regeneration in the Borough through an Enterprise Park.
+This location would be suitable for an innovation/light industrial unit or business units to support economic regeneration in the Borough through an Enterprise Park.

 Sector Analysis for Each Use

 Industrial

 Currently a shortage of good quality industrial property ready to occupy across Northern Ireland.
 Industrial rentals are increasing due to lack of supply and increased demand.

 Office

-Limited suitable purpose built office accommodation currently available in Bangor.
+Limited suitable purpose-built office accommodation currently available in Bangor.
 Throughout Northern Ireland there is a shortage of space for small businesses, additional Enterprise Parks are required for incubation space to support and grow new businesses.

-Castlebawn offers a wide range of commercial opportunities on a high-profile site for uses such as: retail/leisure, residential, hotel, care home, trade counter, and workplace business park.
+Castlebawn offers a wide range of potential commercial opportunities on a high-profile site for uses such as: retail/leisure, residential, care home, trade counter, and workplace business park, industrial/light industrial, data centres or R&D facilities.

 Location

 Located in a highly prominent location with dual frontage and accessed off the bypass connecting the main A20 Belfast Road and A21 Comber Road.
 Located adjacent to Castlebawn Retail Park, this strategic location on the edge of Newtownards town centre provides an approximate 20 minute drive time to Belfast City Airport and the city centre is accessible within 30 minutes.
 The area is well served by public transport routes with a regular bus service to and from Belfast city centre.

 Description

 Castlebawn comprises a mixture of greenfield and brownfield sites, which are generally level in topography, and previously had historic planning consent for a wide variety of uses.

 Neighbouring Occupiers

 The surrounding area comprises of residential, commercial, retail and leisure uses, with Castlebawn Retail Park, Ards Shopping Centre and Scrabo Business Park within immediate proximity.

 c.47.0 acres c.19.02 hectares

 Development Lands

 Adjacent Castlebawn Retail Park Newtownards

-Contact: Richard Steenson +44 [0]28 9027 8899 richard@killulltagh.com
+Contact: Richard Steenson +44 [0]28 9027 8899 richard@killultagh.com

+www.killultagh.com

-Potential Use and Opportunities Former factory site comprising approximately 16 acres.
+Potential Use and Opportunities The former factory site comprises of approximately 16 acres.
 Historic Bawn Wall and adjacent South Street sites, comprising residential development of approximately 200 units.
-Planning permission has been granted for an 80 bed nursing home, and coffee shop drive-thru restaurants with car parking.
-The site previously had planning consent for showrooms, trade counter retail and approximately 13,935 sqm [150,000 sqft] workplace business park.
-Alternative development opportunities are under consideration for the creation of a retirement village, incorporating medical facilities, spa and wellbeing centre, together with an 'assisted living' residential development.
-Highlights of the development include planning permission for: 31,800 sqm/342,000 sqft of retailing 10,800 sqm/116,000 sqft business/office park 2,700 sqm/29,000 sqft of leisure/food & beverage units Planning permission for a coffee shop drive-thru restaurants with car parking Petrol filling station and two car showrooms Notes A 7,400 sqm/80,000 sqft Tesco store with associated retail units is built and operating adjacent to the subject area.
-Lidl have opened a large store in the Retail Park site.
+The lands have planning consent for showrooms, trade counter retail and approximately 13,935 sqm [150,000 sqft] workplace business park.
+A number of sites have recently been sold nearby with development underway/ completed for a variety of uses to include a new Lidl concept store, Starbucks and Tim Horton's Drive-thrus in the retail and FCB sectors, 66 residential units on South Street and an 80 bed specialist dementia care nursing home owned and operated by Dunluce Healthcare.
+Alternative development opportunities are under consideration (pre-planning) for the creation of a retirement village, incorporating medical facilities, spa and wellbeing centre, together with an assisted living residential development.
+Planning Status Various.

+A planning application has also been submitted for Phase 1 of a storage and distribution/light industrial development - an asset class seeing high levels of occupier demand in the AND council area.
+Highlights of the development include planning permission for: 31,800 sqm/342,000 sqft of retailing 10,800 sqm/116,000 sqft business/office park 2,700 sqm/29,000 sqft of leisure/food & beverage units Planning permission for a coffee shop drive-thru restaurants with car parking Notes The subject lands are located adjacent to a 7,400 m2/80,000 ft2 Tesco store with associated retail units.